-We have partnered with several companies, NGOs and government agencies to serve as advisory members, help guide our research efforts, propose collaborative research topics and apprenticeship opportunities, etc. If you are interested in partnering with InTERFEWS, please contact us.
+We have partnered with several companies, NGOs and government agencies to serve as advisory members or external mentors, help guide our research efforts, propose collaborative research topics and apprenticeship opportunities, etc. If you are interested in partnering with InTERFEWS, please submit an apprenticeship idea or volunteer to serve as an external mentor.

-Many of our partners provide apprenticeship opportunities allowing trainees to gain new skills and knowledge relevant to FEWS, and provide exposure to real world FEWS problems with potential to stimulate novel research ideas.
+Many of our partners provide apprenticeship opportunities allowing trainees to gain new skills and knowledge relevant to FEWS, as well as provide exposure to real world FEWS problems with potential to stimulate novel research ideas.
 The apprenticeships are intended to be career path experiences and can vary in duration from 3 weeks to 4 months.
-The experience is meant to be flexible so that it may be tailored to each trainee in order to provide them with skills outside of those they gain via their dissertation research activities.
-Paid positions are very welcome and encouraged, especially for unfunded trainees, but not a requirement of supervisors.
+The experience is meant to be flexible so that it may be tailored to each trainee in order to provide them with skills outside of those they gain through their dissertation research activities.
+Paid positions are welcomed and encouraged, especially for unfunded trainees, but are not a requirement of supervisors.

-Once the InTERFEWS leadership team and the entity supporting the apprenticeship agree to the tailored experience for the trainee, the apprenticeship supervisor and the trainee will review a list of of 21st Century competencies important for doctoral degree recipients to enter diverse careers (e.g. work collaboratively in team settings with diverse colleagues; Acquire literacy in the conceptual and methodological approaches needed to address the apprenticeship project in the professional field; etc.).
-The list will be used as a guide to define the knowledge and skills the student is expected to gain during the apprenticeship.
-Note that the apprenticeship does not need to address all of the 21st Century competencies listed, but most of the competencies should be addressed.
-Additionally, the student’s responsibilities, expectations, and workplace requirements should be discussed at this time.
-Both the apprenticeship supervisor and trainee will sign a contract agreeing to above mentioned items.
+Once the InTERFEWS leadership team and the entity supporting the apprenticeship agree to the tailored experience for the trainee, the apprenticeship supervisor and the trainee will complete a guidelines document where the trainee’s responsibilities, expectations, and workplace requirements will laid out.
+This document also includes a list of 21st Century competencies important for doctoral degree recipients to enter diverse careers (e.g. work collaboratively in team settings with diverse colleagues; Acquire literacy in the conceptual and methodological approaches needed to address the apprenticeship project in the professional field; etc.).
+This list will be reviewed and used as a guide to define the knowledge and skills the trainee is expected to gain during the apprenticeship.
+Note that the apprenticeship does not need to address all of the 21st Century competencies listed, but most of them should be.
+At the end of the document, both the apprenticeship supervisor and trainee will sign a contract agreeing to the above mentioned items.

 - More coming soon!